Psychological health and safety change process

 There are many considerations in terms of who can access the action.
 They include location, method of delivery and timing.
 Language, literacy level and format also can slow or hinder access.

 It’s important to include and support employees with differing abilities.
-Record on the Creating change worksheet | PDF how this action will be accessible to everyone.
+Record on the Creating change worksheet | PDF how everyone can access and benefit from this action.

 Efficiency